dorneanu/roam/content/books/building_a_second_brain.md

 ---

-They are:
-Multimedia: Just like a paper notebook might contain drawings and sketches, quotes and ideas, and even a pasted photo or Post-it, a notes app can store a wide variety of different kinds of content in one place, so you never need to wonder where to put something.
-Informal: Notes are inherently messy, so there’s no need for perfect spelling or polished presentation.
-This makes it as easy and frictionless as possible to jot things down as soon as they occur to you, which is essential to allow nascent ideas to grow.
-Open-ended: Taking notes is a continuous process that never really ends, and you don’t always know where it might lead.
-Unlike more specialized kinds of software that are designed to produce a specific kind of output (such as slide decks, spreadsheets, graphics, or videos), notes are ideal for free-form exploration before you have a goal in mind.
-Action-oriented: Unlike a library or research database, personal notes don’t need to be comprehensive or precise.
-They are designed to help you quickly capture stray thoughts so you can remain focused on the task at hand.

 ---

 Think of yourself not just as a taker of notes, but as a giver of notes—you are giving your future self the gift of knowledge that is easy to find and understand

 ---

-There are five kinds of Intermediate Packets you can create and reuse in your work:
-Distilled notes: Books or articles you’ve read and distilled so it’s easy to get the gist of what they contain (using the Progressive Summarization technique you learned in the previous chapter, for example).
-Outtakes: The material or ideas that didn’t make it into a past project but could be used in future ones.
-Work-in-process: The documents, graphics, agendas, or plans you produced during past projects.
-Final deliverables: Concrete pieces of work you’ve delivered as part of past projects, which could become components of something new.
-Documents created by others: Knowledge assets created by people on your team, contractors or consultants, or even clients or customers, that you can reference and incorporate into your work.

----

-Intermediate Packets: The Power of Thinking Small

 ---